 The threestep self-modification approach can provide adult drivers with a new supportive driver personality style, to replace the aggressive driving feelings, emotions, intentions, judgments, condemnations, and acts of risk and folly that all of us experience and tolerate on a daily basis.
 Driving is the most dangerous thing we do on a regular basis, and it has the highest cost as well.
 We can change that.

-crashes and injuries may also be found on these Web
+and injuries may also be found on these Web sites:

 Aggressive driving is an emotional weakness or a lowered ability to cope with routine everyday exchanges with other motorists.
 It is a lack or insufficiency of emotional intelligence.
 It involves mental venting to oneself behind the wheel, and social venting to one's co-workers, friends, or any stranger who will listen.